NBISweden/teaching_literature_club/data/README.md

 > Frequency of data requests

-Provided as paradata are the emails to contact an author.
+Provided as paradata are the emails to contact an author, in the form `email_[request_date].md`.
+The script `plot_data_requests.R` checks if all requests have a file with an email text provided.